-Alcohol ink jewelry dishes are easy to create, and make beautiful handmade gifts.
+Alcohol ink jewelry dishes are easy to create and make beautiful handmade gifts.
+I made them look like flowers but there are so many options when working with these beautiful inks.
 Caution: you may become obsessed with this creative art.

 Alcohol Ink Jewelry Dishes

 If you haven't tried alcohol inks yet, you are in for a treat.
 I love the transparent look they have, somewhat like very intense watercolors.